in2code-de/typo3-tiptap/README.md

 ## Local Development

 For instructions on setting up the project for local development, please refer to the [Local Setup Documentation](docs/local-setup.md).

----

-## Support & Contribution

-Feedback, bug reports, and contributions are welcome!